Nellore

 Nellore, also spelt as Nelluru, is a city located on the banks of Penna River, in Nellore district of Andhra Pradesh, India.
-It serves as the headquarters of the district, as well as Nellore mandal and Nellore revenue division.
+It serves as the headquarters of the district, as well as Nellore Urban mandal, Nellore Rural mandal and Nellore revenue division.
 It is the fourth most populous city in the state.
 It is at a distance of 279 km from Vijayawada, 660 km from Visakhapatnam, 455 km from Hyderabad and about 170 km north of Chennai, Tamil Nadu and also about 380 km east-northeast of Bangalore, Karnataka.
 It is the administrative headquarters of Nellore District.

 Etymology

 There are various theories linked to the origin of the name Nellore.
-According to a mythological story from the Sthala Purana, the name is connected to a sacred lingam in the form of a stone found beneath a Phyllanthus emblica tree, also known as the nelli tree (nelli, meaning 'emblica tree' in Proto-Dravidian and Telugu).
+According to a story from the Sthala Purana, the name is connected to a sacred lingam in the form of a stone found beneath a Phyllanthus emblica tree, also known as the nelli tree (nelli, meaning 'emblica tree' in Old Tamil and Telugu).
 The presence of the nelli tree in this story is believed to be one of the etymological roots of the region's name.

 Another theory is that the name "Nellore" is derived from the Tamil word "nellu", which means "paddy" or "rice."
 The region is renowned for its vast rice cultivation, and the name reflects its agricultural heritage and the importance of rice production in the area.
 Over time, the name "Nelluru" evolved into the modern form "Nellore," used in both Telugu and Tamil-speaking regions.

 Historically, the area was known as Vikrama Simhapuri in medieval era.
 The abundance of paddy fields eventually led to the name being changed to Nellore.
 The region has long been associated with agriculture, particularly rice cultivation, which continues to play a significant role in its economy today.